 Leslie has a B.A. in Linguistics from UCLA and a double Masters in Social Work and Jewish Communal Services from USC and Hebrew Union College.
 Her work experience includes: Program Manager at the Early Childhood Parenting Center: Parent and Me instructor (Spanish/English): Pre-School teacher; Assistant Director of Admissions at American Jewish University, Program Director at Los Angeles Hillel Council.
 Leslie grew up in Mexico City, is fluent in Spanish, Hebrew and French.
 She is married, has four children and is the proud grandmother of two baby girls.

-Mary joined the Simms/Mann Institute in 2013 as a Program Associate.
-In her role as Program Associate, Mary supports the team in implementing all of the programs and projects under the Institute’s Education Initiative.
+Mary joined the Simms/Mann Institute in 2013 as a Program Manager.
+In her role as Program Manager, Mary supports the team in implementing all of the programs and projects under the Institute’s Education Initiative.
 She previously worked at Google as a local data quality evaluator for Google Maps.
 Prior to that, she taught English abroad in Madrid, Spain.

 Mary was born and raised in Northern California.
 She earned her bachelor’s degree from San Jose State University.